webclinic017/edgedb/docs/reference/datamodel/migrations.rst

 time worrying about migrations.
 There's no data to lose and not much code that depends on the schema just yet.

-For this use case you can use the :gelcmd:`watch` command, which will monitor your |.gel| files and automatically create and apply migrations for you in the background.
+For this use case you can use the :gelcmd:`watch --migrate` command, which will monitor your |.gel| files and automatically create and apply migrations for you in the background.

 .. _ref_eql_ddl: